brighthush/semantic-analysis/README.md

 # semantic-analysis
-semantic analysis for text, including word2vec and text2vec which are implemented in c++.
+Semantic analysis for text, including word2vec and text2vec which are implemented in c++ by myself.